MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Details on Benchmark

 \subsection{Expert Validation}

-\paragraph{Result} To ensure the clinical reliability and quality of the generated scenarios, we conduct a rigorous human evaluation involving domain experts.
-One psychiatrist and one clinical psychologist independently review a random sample of 220 scenarios generated by our framework.
-The evaluation is conduct using a 5-point Likert scale (1=Very Poor to 5=Excellent) across three key dimensions: (1) \textbf{Linguistic Naturalness}, assessing whether the text flows naturally like a human patient; (2) \textbf{Diagnostic Validity}, verifying if the clinical logic and symptom presentation align with DSM-5 criteria; and (3) \textbf{Clinical Realism}, evaluating whether the scenario reflects the complexity and nuance of real-world clinical encounters.
+To ensure the clinical reliability and quality of the generated scenarios, we conduct a rigorous human evaluation involving domain experts.
+One psychiatrist and one clinical psychologist independently reviewed a sample of 220 scenarios generated by our framework.
+The evaluation set is constructed to provide balanced coverage across disorders: for Types 1 and 2, we include one scenario per disorder (23 each), while for Types 3 and 4, we include one scenario per differential diagnosis pair (87 each).
+For Type 4, we sample one instance per differential diagnosis pair with a randomly selected target label, resulting in a total of 220 evaluated cases.

+\paragraph{Evaluation Guidelines.} Experts were asked to rate each generated clinical scenario on a 5-point Likert scale across the following three dimensions.
+The detailed scoring rubric provided to the experts is shown in Table~\ref{tab:expert_guidelines}.

+\begin{itemize} \item \textbf{Linguistic Naturalness}: Whether the symptom expressions in the generated scenario are natural and plausible in real clinical contexts.
+For example, in patient self-reports, symptoms should be expressed in everyday language, such as ``I do not even enjoy the games I used to play,'' rather than as a direct clinical label such as ``loss of interest.''

+\item \textbf{Diagnostic Validity}: Whether the generated scenario sufficiently supports the gold diagnosis and appropriately rules out incorrect options.
+For example, if Major Depressive Disorder is provided as the correct answer, the case should be more consistent with MDD than with other options such as Persistent Depressive Disorder, Bipolar I Disorder, or Schizoaffective Disorder (Depressive Type).

+\item \textbf{Clinical Realism}: Whether the presented symptom combination and manifestation are realistic in clinical practice.
+For example, insomnia, appetite loss, and concentration difficulties are commonly co-occurring symptoms in patients with Major Depressive Disorder. \end{itemize}